 - an individual of the age of 80 years or more at any time during the previous year; or

 - an individual or HUF whose income does not exceed five lakh rupees and no refund is claimed in the return of income.
 In case of a Firm, the option to file the return in paper form is not applicable.

 Starting from April 1, if you file your ITR post the deadline of July 31, 2018 (unless the tax department extends it), you will be liable to pay a maximum penalty of Rs.10K.

-W.e.f. assessment year 2018-19, if assessee failed to furnish return of income within due date as prescribed under section 139(1) then as per section 234F, he will be required to penalty of:
+W.e.f. the assessment year 2018-19, if assessee failed to furnish the return of income within due date as prescribed under section 139(1) then as per section 234F, he will be required to the penalty of:

 - Rs.
-5000 if return is furnished on or before 31 December of assessment year.
+5000 if the return is furnished on or before 31 December of the assessment year.

-- Total income of the person does not exceeds Rs.
+- Total income of the person does not exceed Rs.
 5 lakh then Rs.
 1000.